 One dose of the COVID-19 vaccine can reduce the average person’s risk of getting the virus by about 50 percent.
 Clinical research shows that the 90 to 95 percent protection range against the virus won't be reached until a week or more after the second vaccine.
 It’s important to take advantage of the vaccine by receiving both doses within the suggested time period for the best potential immunity against COVID-19.

 If I received Moderna (or Pfizer/Comirnaty) for the first vaccination, do I need to get the same brand for the second?
+What about booster doses?

 Yes, it is important to receive the same brand of vaccine for both doses.
 Clinical data exists to demonstrate the effectiveness of two Moderna and two Pfizer/Comirnaty doses, but not for doses from different manufacturers.
 Although they're both messenger RNA vaccinations, the actual antigen is a little bit different from one brand to the other.